-Mr. Gardner’s experience includes development projects with companies including General Electric Aviation on a 330,000 square foot aviation manufacturing facility; JLA Homes on a 1.3 million square foot distribution facility; Daimler Mercedes-Benz on a 920,000 square foot automotive manufacturing and distribution facility; General Mills Corporation on a 1.5 million square foot CSX rail-served distribution facility; Department of Veterans Affairs on a 65,000 square foot medical office building and a 2,400 car parking garage, approximately 800,000 square feet; Physicians for Better Jacksonville on a 110,000 square foot medical offices, imaging and surgery center; 250 acre corporate campus for Southeast Toyota Distributors with class A office headquarters, nine assembly and distribution buildings, and eight rail tracks extended into the property from the Norfolk Southern mainline; 80 acre corporate office park, six office buildings from 100,000 sf to 180,000 sf, including build-to-suit for Lexmark; 70 acre corporate office park, seven office buildings from 60,000 sf to 200,000 sf, including build-to-suits for Bombardier Capital Florida Headquarters, and Atlantic Mortgage (now ABN AMRO); 160,000 square foot corporate office and operations center for Homeside Lending (now JP Morgan Chase); and numerous other corporate office and industrial projects.
+Mr. Gardner’s experience includes development projects with companies including General Electric Aviation on a 330,000 square foot aviation manufacturing facility; JLA Homes on a 1.3 million square foot distribution facility; Daimler Mercedes-Benz on a 920,000 square foot automotive manufacturing and distribution facility; General Mills Corporation on a 1.5 million square foot CSX rail-served distribution facility; Department of Veterans Affairs on a 65,000 square foot medical office building and a 2,400-car parking garage totaling approximately 800,000 square feet; Physicians for Better Jacksonville on a 110,000 square foot medical office, imaging and surgery center; A 160,000 square foot corporate office and operations center for Homeside Lending (now “JP Morgan Chase”); A 250-acre corporate campus for Southeast Toyota Distributors with class A office headquarters, nine (9) assembly and distribution buildings, and eight (8) rail tracks extended into the property from the Norfolk Southern mainline; An 80-acre corporate office park with six (6) office buildings ranging from 100,000 to 180,000 square feet, and included a build-to-suit for Lexmark; A 70-acre corporate office park with seven (7) office buildings ranging from 60,000 to 200,000 square feet that included build-to-suits for Bombardier Capital headquarters and Atlantic Mortgage (now “ABN AMRO Bank”); as well as numerous other corporate office and industrial projects.

 Tim Kastens has more than 13 years of real estate industry advisory and construction management experience in industrial and institutional projects.
 His education includes a Master of Science in Construction Engineering and Management from Virginia Polytechnic Institute and State University (Virginia Tech), an M.B.A. from the Carey Business School at Johns Hopkins University and Civil Engineering studies at the Technical University of Braunschweig, Germany.
 A native of Germany, Tim holds dual German-US citizenship and has 7+ years of experience bridging cultural and technical understanding gaps between German and U.S. clients on transatlantic real estate initiatives.
 Located in Washington, D.C., one of Tim’s primary responsibilities is leveraging his German engineering background and in-depth understanding of the U.S. real estate and construction industry to act as a technical and cultural liaison for Chesterfield.
 He serves as local point of contact to provide Chesterfield’s German-speaking clients the peace of mind that their technical and financial requirements are fully understood and no technical details are “lost in translation”.